Professional Development with Lily

 Where Poems Hide: Weaving Poetry into All Subject Areas

-Student-as-Teacher: Enhancing Learning Through Peer-to-Peer Instruction
+Student-as-Teacher: Enriching Learning Through Peer-to-Peer Instruction

 We’ve all heard it said: “The best way to learn something is to teach it.”
 But what exactly does this look like in the classroom?
 Educators can boost children’s engagement at school and their understanding of academic material by providing opportunities for peer-to-peer teaching moments.